aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 For example in 2020 the OTP team introduced JIT Just in time compiler, which makes wonders performencewise without any need of changes in your code!

 # 26
+Sometimes there is just no way around execution time of something.
+If a user needs to wait for something, make sure that they are under the impression that the work is happening and it is not just that the program is hanging.
+You probably know it as a waiting circle, or some kind of loading bar.

+# 27
 And last but not least if everything fails it remains nothing but to find a new job, where you can start your performance crusade from square one.

-# 27
+# 28
 Thank you for your attention!